maubanel/UE5-Animations/character-bp/README.md

 ##### `Step 13.`\|`ITA`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 We can assign the gamemode to the entire game or just the single level.
 We do it for the entire game in the **Project Settings | Maps & Modes**.
+Go to **Default GameMode** and assign `BP_AnimGamemode`.
+Open up the arrow to expand the settings and you should see the correct pawn being used.

 ![open world settings](images/mapsAndModes.png)